 Scotland is the only country where wild camping is legal… but that doesn't apply to motorised vehicles (ie, motorhomes and camper vans.)
 THIS is where a lot of the confusion comes in.

-Motorhome & Campervan Parking laws in Scotland
+Motorhome & Campervan Wild Parking laws in Scotland

 There are 3 different campervan parking laws we need to pay attention to in Scotland.

 Scottish Outdoor Access Code

+The Scottish Outdoor Access code says that wild camping a non-motorised recreation and does not extend to activities that are based on the use of a vehicle such as sleeping in cars, campers, vans or caravans.
 There is no legal right to park beside the road overnight but there may be no objection in some instances so extra care is needed.